 GeneDx believes in responsible testing that is based on established medical guidelines, and we aim to be completely transparent with our pricing so that patients, clinicians, and payers know the cost of the test.

 Learn about the history of GeneDx and how our unmatched diagnostic testing menu came to be.

 Kabuki syndrome (KS)

+KS is a multiple congenital anomaly syndrome characterized by distinctive facial features (reminiscent of the actors performing Japanese Kabuki theatre) and mild-moderate intellectual disability.
+Additionally, patients can have congenital heart defects, urogenital abnormalities, skeletal abnormalities, and post-natal growth retardation.
 KS is caused by mutations in the KMT2D gene.
 GeneDx conducts bi-directional sequence analysis of the entire coding region (exons 1-54) and splice sites of the KMT2D gene.
 Mutation-specific testing in family members and prenatal diagnosis in at-risk pregnancies is available once a mutation has been identified.